ibm-cloud-docs/cloud-object-storage/go.md

 ```
 {: codeblock}

-## Creating a client and sourcing Trusted Profile credentials
+## Creating a client and sourcing Trusted Profile credentials for computed resources
 {: #go-client-trusted-profile-credentials}

-A client can be created by provding service credentials or trusted profile credentials.
+A client can be created by providing service credentials or trusted profile credentials.
 This section provides information to
-create a client using trusted profile credentials.
+create a client by using trusted profile credentials.

-To connect to {{site.data.keyword.cos_full_notm}}, a client is created and can also be configured by providing trusted profile credential information (Trusted Profile Id and CR Token file path).
+To connect to {{site.data.keyword.cos_full_notm}}, a client is created and can also be configured by providing trusted profile credential information (Trusted Profile ID and CR Token file path).
 These values can also be automatically sourced from environment variables.

 To create a Trusted Profile, establishing trust with compute resources based on specific attributes, and to define a policy to assign access to resources, see [Managing access for apps in compute resources](/docs/account?topic=account-trustedprofile-compute-tutorial).

 To learn more about establishing trust with a Kubernetes cluster, see [Using Trusted Profiles in your Kubernetes and OpenShift Clusters](https://www.ibm.com/blog/using-trusted-profiles-in-your-kubernetes-and-openshift-clusters/)

-GO SDK supports authentication using trusted profile only in kubernetes and openshift clusters.
+GO SDK supports authentication by using trusted profile only in kubernetes and openshift clusters.
 {: note}

-Trusted profile credentials can be set as environment variables during application runtime.
-The required variables are `TRUSTED_PROFILE_ID` containing your Trusted profile Id `trusted profile id`, `CR_TOKEN_FILE_PATH` holding the `service account token file path`, `IBM_SERVICE_INSTANCE_ID` holding the `resource_instance_id` from your Service Credential, and an `IBM_AUTH_ENDPOINT` with a value appropriate to your account, like `https://iam.cloud.ibm.com/identity/token`.
+Trusted profile credentials can be set as environment variables during the application runtime.
+The required variables are `TRUSTED_PROFILE_ID` containing your Trusted profile ID `trusted profile id`, `CR_TOKEN_FILE_PATH` holding the `service account token file path`, `IBM_SERVICE_INSTANCE_ID` holding the `resource_instance_id` from your Service Credential, and an `IBM_AUTH_ENDPOINT` with a value appropriate to your account, like `https://iam.cloud.ibm.com/identity/token`.
 If using environment variables to define your application credentials, use `WithCredentials(ibmiam.NewEnvCredentials(aws.NewConfig())).`, replacing the similar method used in the configuration example.

 ### Initializing configuration
 {: #go-init-config}